Pleasant hike over rolling hills and through beautiful marshlands with the assistance of numerous boardwalks.

 Fees: From Memorial Day through Labor Day an entrance fee is charged.
 You can also purchase an annual NJ Park Pass.

 Parking: N40 26.165 W74 15.932

 From the Garden State Parkway, take exit 120, follow brown state park signs.
 Or take Rt 34 to Cheesequake-Morristown Road and turn onto Gordon Rd, and follow into park.
-There is a gate, and the ranger station on your right.
-Shortly after is the hikers parking on your left.
+There is a gate with the ranger station on the right.
+Shortly after is the hikers parking on the left.
 There is another lot further in the park for the beach and lake.

 0.0 – Start at the huge wooden TRAIL HEAD arch near the trail kiosk and map sign.
 Follow GREEN.
 Almost immediately the trail splits: bear LEFT and follow the stepped boardwalk down.
 [YELLOW veers right at another huge arch]

 At the end of the stairs, turn LEFT [The YELLOW trail continues straight].

 Walk over a small bridge and head up the hill to the Interpretive Center, continuing on GREEN.

 0.3 – Long set of steps up a hill.

 At the T-junction turn left and follow RED/GREEN.
 [BLUE leaves to the right].

 0.6 – Cross the park road (Perrine Road, on the trail map), and turn RIGHT to follow GREEN [RED leaves to the left].
 There is a bench and a sign about the RED and GREEN trails.